sap-tutorials/Tutorials/tutorials/hxe-ua-installing-binary/hxe-ua-installing-binary.md

 3. Under **SAP HANA 2.0, express edition download manager**, click the download manager that matches your system: Linux or Windows.

-    If you have a Mac, or another type of machine, click “Platform-independent” for a platform-independent download manager.
+    If you have a Mac, or another type of machine, click "Platform-independent" for a platform-independent download manager.

     ![Registration Success page](HXE_register_success_20.PNG)